helloserve/ProgressBarBenchmarks/readme.md

 ![Dutch government code meme](./progressbar.png)

 Just my own curiosity on the meme about the progress bar code unveiled by the Dutch government.
-I'm a proponent if unrolling a tightly or limited scope specification like this for the ease of reading and performance it brings.
-But does it?
+I'm a proponent of unrolling a tightly or limited scope specification like this for the ease of reading and performance it brings.
+But does it perform better?

 ## Benchmarks

-This repo includes various implementations suggested by colleages.
+This repo includes various implementations suggested by colleagues.
 The last one, `GetProgressPrepared`, is my own suggestion.

 For the benchmark a random set of 100 double values are prepared as the input.
 Then each method is run 100 times using the exact same input set.
 The results really speak for themselves: